+All Employees must supply a doctor's certificate covering disability of three (3) or more days' duration.
+Employees should contact the Leaves Administrator to obtain forms to be completed by the Employee's doctor.

+2. Benefits payments may be suspended if the Employee fails to provide appropriate documentation of eligibility for benefits.

-- 1. All Employees must supply a doctor's certificate covering disability of three (3) or more days' duration.
-The Benefits Department, or its representative, will provide forms to be completed by the Employee's doctor. - 2.
-No payments will be made under this provision until such form has been completed and returned to the Benefits Department. - 3.
-Employees receiving benefits under this provision must be treated by the doctor at least every seven (7) days or furnish a statement from the doctor that it is not necessary.
-The Employee must be in a position to return to work after the conclusion of the disability or benefits may be suspended. - 4.
-Application or acceptance of disability pay will constitute an invitation and authorization by the Employee for contact by an authorized representative of the Company who may be a doctor or a registered nurse. - 5.
-A false claim for disability pay constitutes cause for immediate dismissal without severance pay. - 6.
-Medical evidence will be accepted from any physician admitted to practice by the state in which the Employee resides.
+3. Employees receiving benefits under this provision must be treated by a physician and provide documentation of continued disability as requested by the Leaves Administrator.
+The Employee must return to work after the conclusion of the disability or benefits may be suspended and the Employee may be subject to additional disciplinary action.

+4. Application or acceptance of disability pay will constitute an invitation and authorization by the Employee for contact by an authorized representative of the Company who may be a doctor or a registered nurse.

+5. A false claim for disability pay constitutes cause for immediate dismissal without severance pay.

+6. Medical evidence will be accepted from any physician admitted to practice by the state in which the Employee resides.
 An Employee on short-term disability may be required at the Company's option to undergo an examination, paid for by the Company, by a physician selected by the Company to approve or disapprove his or her continuing on short-term disability.
-An Employee who fails to attend a scheduled medical examination may have benefits suspended pending certification of benefit eligibility. - 7.
-An Employee on short-term disability who undergoes such an examination may request that a copy of the independent medical examiner's report be provided to the Employee's physician.
-A written response to the examiner's report, prepared by the Employee's physician, will be considered in any appeal made by the Employee of the denial of a claim for short-term disability benefits. - J. Sick Pay.
+An Employee who fails to attend a scheduled medical examination may have benefits suspended pending certification of benefit eligibility.

+7. An Employee on short-term disability who undergoes such an examination may request that a copy of the independent medical examiner's report be provided to the Employee's physician.
+A written response to the examiner's report, prepared by the Employee's physician, will be considered in any appeal made by the Employee of the denial of a claim for short-term disability benefits.

+I. Sick Pay.
 The Company shall maintain a policy of sick leave pay for illnesses of short duration.
 Employees shall be paid for days of absence not covered by other types of leave (including Short-Term Disability, FMLA, and state family leave statutes) and subject to administrative rules that the Company may adopt from time to time provided that employees covered by this contract shall be governed by the same rules that apply to non-union employees.
 Sick leave pay may also be used for dependent care such as family illness.

+The Company's Sick Leave policy, which applies to members of the bargaining unit, is intended to comply with state and local earned sick time laws, including the New York Earned Sick Time Act and the Washington D.C.
+Earned Sick Time Act.
+Where such local or state sick leave laws apply, the Company will comply with at least the minimum requirements of the laws in effect at the place where each employee works.

+It is the Company's intention to establish a policy of granting to all non-regular part-time employees in the US and Canada up to five (5) paid sick days per year, to be used according to Company policy and according to the terms of applicable state or local regulations.

+For all Employees, using a sick day under false pretenses is grounds for disciplinary action.